Performance and Scalability Patterns

 Cache Strategies

-Cache-Aside (Lazy Loading):
+Cache-Aside (Lazy Loading)

-- Pros: Only cache what’s needed, simple to implement
+- Only cache what's needed

-- Cons: Cache misses impact performance, manual invalidation
+- Cache misses impact performance

-Cache-Through (Write-Through):
+Cache-Through (Write-Through)

-- Pros: Data always in cache, simpler application code
+- Data always in cache

-- Cons: Every write pays cache penalty, unused data cached
+- Every write pays cache penalty

 Sharding Considerations